 - You will be encouraged to explore a variety of perspectives on the process and experience of globalisation, and to reflect on the relationship between global and local, in particular, of cities, creative industries and local cultures of entrepreneurship that have innovated at the local level to remain globally competitive.

 This is a two-year degree taught through a mix of lectures and seminars.
 You will take between eight and ten core and around eight optional courses, depending on which pathway you choose.
 The programme also includes opportunities for internships and industrial placements.
 All teaching is in English; recommended additional language study is encouraged throughout the two-year programme.

 You will spend your first year in Glasgow (semester 1) and Barcelona (semester 2).
 The second year (semester 1) will be spent in either Rotterdam or Göttingen, depending on which pathway you choose.

-- Pathway A (Rotterdam) - Global History & Creative Cities Economies (the history of globalisation and the role of creative industries)
+- Pathway A (Rotterdam) - Global History & Creative Industries (the history of globalisation and the role of creative industries)

 - Pathway B (Göttingen) - Global Markets & Development (marketing, entrepreneurship and development)